 For a while it seemed like this generation was going to be all in with multiplayer.
 It was going to revolutionize the industry.
 Titanfall, Star Wars Battlefront, Rainbow Six Siege and Evolve all sported incredible graphics and innovative and intriguing gameplay, but no single player campaign.

-We began to also see multiplayer seep into franchises that would have once been predominantly single player focussed.
-Just a couple of years ago, Ubisoft, a big contributor to this push presented Watchdogs where your game could be invaded by other players, Assassins Creed Unity which you could enjoy with all your mates, and The Division, an online co-op next generation experience that you could not miss.
+We began to also see multiplayer seep into franchises that would have once been predominantly single player focused.
+Just a couple of years ago, Ubisoft, a big contributor to this push presented Watchdogs with a mode where your game could be invaded by other players, Assassins Creed Unity which you could enjoy with all your mates, and The Division, an online co-op next generation experience that you could not miss.

 Although I have no issue with multiplayer games and think the option to play online with your friends is enjoyable, I began to fear for the single player experience.